SoWhitIs/UFOs/README.md

 ##  Results
 ### At First _"Sight"_...
-Upon visiting the webpage (as seen in the below screen grab), user is presented with written content to the right and a search field form to the left.
+Upon visiting the webpage (as seen in the below screen grab), user is met with written content to the right and a search field form to the left.
 Just below the written content, by default, shows all available data in table format.

 Additional features include a dark background with light colored text, as well as background image and navigation bar.